-- Conserve and enhance the unimproved areas of pasture. - Conserve and maintain areas of calcareous grassland. - Conserve and restore the structure and condition of ancient semi-natural woodlands at through appropriate management such as thinning, coppicing, replanting, ride and edge management.
-This would also be an area suitable for the reintroduction of native black poplar, - Conserve and restore the hedgerow network to connect key habitats where appropriate. - Conserve and manage the rural character of the land, footpaths, lanes and tracks. - Encourage environmentally and economically sustainable agricultural practices, to minimise fertiliser and soil run-off for example, which could lead to the pollution of the River Meon.
+- Conserve and restore the hedgerow network to connect key habitats where appropriate. - Conserve and manage the rural character of the land, footpaths, lanes and tracks. - Encourage environmentally and economically sustainable agricultural practices, to minimise fertiliser and soil run-off for example, which could lead to the pollution of the River Meon.